-Graph Description Replicated Commands Breakdown Highlights The Replicated Commands Breakdown lists the number and type of commands that were replicated and which most affect replication. • DDL.
+Graph Description Replicated Commands Breakdown Highlights The Replicated Commands Breakdown lists the number and type of commands that were replicated and which most affect the replication. • DDL.
 Refers to DDL statements that were replicated.
-Generally this number should be zero, with only minor increase Warm Standby when DDL changes are made. • Writetext.
+Generally this number should be zero, with only minor increases in a Warm Standby when DDL changes are made. • Writetext.
 Shows how many Writetext operations are being replicated. • DML with Text/Image.
 Displays how many row images are processed.
-What to do next • If a large number of text rows are being replicated, you may want to investigate whether a text/image column was inappropriately marked or left at "always_replicate" instead of "replicate_if_changed". t the s in a
+What to do next • If a large number of text rows are being replicated, you may want to investigate whether a text/image column was inappropriately marked or left at "always_replicate" instead of "replicate_if_changed".